This is a blog about music, photography, history, and culture.

 It's quite possible that Fritz Schönpflug knew the original Captain von Trapp, patriarch of the Trapp Family Singers, Georg Ludwig Ritter von Trapp (1880 – 1947).
 Georg was an officer in the Austro-Hungarian Navy and during World War I became that navy's most successful submarine commander, sinking 11 Allied merchant ships and two warships.

 His first wife, Agathe Whitehead, died of scarlet fever in 1922, leaving behind seven children.
 In 1926 one of his daughters was an invalid at home so Trapp engaged Maria Augusta Kutschera, a novice from the nearby Nonnberg Abbey, as a tutor.
 They fell in love and married in 1927, eventually adding three more children to the previous seven.
 In 1935 during the Great Depression, Georg lost his inherited wealth in a bank failure.
-A Catholic priest, Franz Wasner, had been teaching the children music and he encouraged the family to perform concerts around Austria and on radio.
+A Catholic priest, Franz Wasner, who had been teaching the children music, encouraged the family to perform concerts around Austria and on radio.

 In 1938 Trapp was offered a commission in the German Navy but turned it down in opposition to Nazi ideology.
-Recognizing the danger of staying in Nazi Austria the Trapp family left for Italy, traveling by train, not by foot across the Alps as depicted in the movie.
+Recognizing the great danger of staying in Nazi Austria the Trapp family left for Italy, traveling by train, not by foot across the Alps as depicted in the movie.
 There they arranged a concert tour of the United States.
 In 1941 after a brief stay in Pennsylvania the family settled in Stowe, Vermont where they purchased a 660-acre farm in 1942 and converted it into the Trapp Family Lodge.
 Trapp died of lung cancer in 1947 but his wife Maria von Trapp and his Trapp Family troupe continued performing and making recordings until 1957.

 This is my contribution to Sepia Saturday